yshelldev/xcss-scaffold/README.md

 ### 1. Clone the Repository

-Start by cloning this repository to set up your XCSS scaffold project.
+Start by cloning this repository to set up your Xtatix scaffold project.

 ### 2. Configure for Your Development Setup